theloudis/Heterogeneous-Families/README.md

 # Heterogeneous-Families
-This repository contains the code that allows replication of my paper **Consumption Inequality across Heterogeneous Families**, published at the _European Economic Review_.
+This repository contains the code that allows replication of my paper **Consumption Inequality across Heterogeneous Families**, published at the [_European Economic Review_](https://doi.org/10.1016/j.euroecorev.2021.103765).
 The paper uses consumption and wage data in the PSID in order to:
 * estimate consumption and labor supply preference heterogeneity across households in the US;
 * quantify the implications of preference heterogeneity for consumption inequality;
 * quantify the implications of preference heterogeneity for consumption partial insurance against permanent and transitory wage shocks.

 Apart from the purpose of replicating the paper, the code posted here may also be useful to researchers who want to operationalise and use the rich consumption data in the PSID after 1999.

-The journal website of the paper is here: TBD.
+The journal website of the paper is here: https://doi.org/10.1016/j.euroecorev.2021.103765.

 # Replication package details